-Member and business address Title Term of office Current principal positions outside UBS AG Axel A. Weber UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Chairman 2017 Chairman of the Board of Directors of UBS Group AG.
-Member of the board of the Swiss Bankers Association, of the Board of Trustees of Avenir Suisse, of the Advisory Board of Zukunft Finanzplatz, of the Board of the Swiss Finance Council, of the Board of the Institute of International Finance, of the Board of the International Monetary Conference; member of the European Financial Services Round Table and the European Banking Group; member of the International Advisory Panel, Monetary Authority of Singapore; member of the Board of the Financial Services Professional Board, Kuala Lumpur; member of the Group of Thirty, Washington, D.C.; Chairman of the DIW Berlin Board of Trustees; Advisory Board member of the Department of Economics at the University of Zurich.
-Michel Demaré Syngenta International AG, Schwarzwaldallee 215, CH-4058 Basel Independe nt Vice Chairman 2017 Independent Vice Chairman of the Board of Directors of UBS Group AG.
-Chairman of the Board of Syngenta; Board member of Louis-Dreyfus Commodities Holdings BV; Supervisory Board member of IMD, Lausanne; Chairman of the Syngenta Foundation for Sustainable Agriculture.
-Member; member of the Advisory Board of the Department of Banking and Finance, University of Zurich.
-Member: member of the Advisory Board of Zukunft Finanzplatz.
-David Sidwell UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Senior Independe nt Director 2017 Senior Independent Director of the Board of Directors of UBS Group AG.
-Senior Advisor at Oliver Wyman, New York; Board member of Chubb Limited; Board member of GAVI Alliance; Chairman of the Board of Village Care, New York; Director of the National Council on Aging, Washington D.C.
+Member and business address Title Term of office Current principal positions outside UBS AG Axel A. Weber UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Chairman 2018 Chairman of the Board of Directors of UBS Group AG; board member of the Swiss Bankers Association; member of the Board of Trustees of Avenir Suisse; Advisory Board member of the "Beirat Zukunft Finanzplatz"; board member of the Swiss Finance Council; Chairman of the board of the Institute of International Finance; President of the International Monetary Conference; member of the European Financial Services Round Table; member of the European Banking Group; member of the Monetary Economics and International Advisory Panel, Monetary Authority of Singapore; member of the Group of Thirty, Washington, D.C.; Chairman of the DIW Berlin Board of Trustees; Advisory Board member of the Department of Economics at the University of Zurich.
+Michel Demaré Syngenta International AG, Schwarzwaldallee 215, CH-4058 Basel Indepen- dent Vice Chairman 2018 Independent Vice-Chairman of the board of directors of UBS Group AG; Chairman of the board of Syngenta; board member of Louis-Dreyfus Commodities Holdings BV; Vice Chairman of the Supervisory Board of IMD, Lausanne; Chairman of the Syngenta Foundation for Sustainable Agriculture; Advisory Board member of the Department of Banking and Finance at the University of Zurich.
+David Sidwell UBS AG, Bahnhofstrasse 45, CH-8001 Zurich Member 2018 Senior Independent Director of the board of directors of UBS Group AG; Senior Advisor at Oliver Wyman, New York; board member of Chubb Limited; board member of GAVI Alliance; Chairman of the Board of Village Care, New York; Director of the National Council on Aging, Washington D.C.